UlricusR/multilingual-github-pages/README.md

 To execute the script, you need to set the user permissions before you run it.

+The script will ask for a commit message (defaults to "Updated site") and also for the [Jekyll environment](https://jekyllrb.com/docs/configuration/environments/) (defaults to `development`).
+You need to run it as `production`, if you for example want to include Google Analytics.
+Normally, GitHub Pages automatically sets the `production` environment, but as we build locally, we need to tell Jekyll ourselves.

 ```
 # Set execution permissions
 chmod u+x deploy.sh